dylanlangone/2018-House-Model/README.md

 Data for the simulation is fed from the csv file.

-Column 1: each House district
+Column A: each House district
-Column 2: 2017 PVI of the district
+Column B: 2017 PVI of the district
-Column 3: Projected two-party vote for Democratic candidate Column 4: National environment swing from a "normal" presidential election year Column 5: Current representative; 0 for GOP, 1 for Democrat Column 6-10: Description of results before and after election Column 11: Win probability for the Democratic candidate on a scale of 0 to 100.
+Column C: Projected two-party vote for Democratic candidate Column D: National environment swing from a "normal" presidential election year Column E: Current representative; 0 for GOP, 1 for Democrat Column F-J: Description of results before and after election Column K: Win probability for the Democratic candidate on a scale of 0 to 100.
 Safe seats are negative for GOP and over 100 for Democrats.
-Column 12: Disregard
+Column L: Disregard
-Column 13: Generic ballot polling average from fivethirtyeight.com Column 14: National partisan lean of the nation as a whole (around 2% Democratic) Column 15: Reversion to the mean (for safety)
+Column M: Generic ballot polling average from fivethirtyeight.com Column O: Reversion to the mean (for safety)